kdillo893/DevStackPractice/README.md

 ```
 Follow the prompt to do some basic config for an admin part of glassfish I will never bother touching.

+:> [!WARNING]
+> NOTE!
+The domain config might set the http listening ports to something not standard or desired.
+You can change these in the domain configuration for glassfish within the ``domain.xml`` file located in the directory created by the above command with the ``http-listener-1`` and ``http-listener-2`` tags.

 NOW create the war and the pom will stuff it in that folder:
 ```